Aut-Labs/d-aut/README.md

 This Web Component is Āut Labs' decentralized, **role-based** authentication system.
 It lets your users create an account, or login to your platform, in a fully decentralized way, while giving them a familiar (web2-like) experience.
-Each user will add their nickname and avatar, and pick a Role in your DAO - after doing that, they will join your DAO, and claim their universal ID.
+Each user will add their nickname and avatar, and pick a Role in your Nova - after doing that, they will join your Nova, and claim their universal ID.

 ## Web Component Developer notes

 When a user successfully connects with dĀut their ĀutID information is stored in the 'Session Storage' with the Key 'aut-data'.
-Don't forget to add the attribute: dao-expander
+Don't forget to add the attribute: nova-address

-## Pre-requisite: obtain your DAO Expander Address
+## Pre-requisite: obtain your Nova Address

 This Web Component is cross-platform, and can be integrated on any Web framework.
-In order to use it, though, you **will need to have a DAO Expander Address** - you can get deploy your DAO expander contract, and receive your DAO expander key directly on our [Integrate App](https://docs.aut.id/v2/product-suite/aut-exp.).
+In order to use it, though, you **will need to have a Nova Address** - you can get deploy your Nova contract, and receive your Nova key directly on our [Integrate App](https://docs.aut.id/v2/product-suite/aut-exp.).

 ## Web Component installation